-Since becoming a public company, our Compensation Committee is responsible for setting and overseeing our executive compensation policies and programs, and for determining the compensation of our executives, including our NEOs.
-Our Compensation Committee also administers our 2021 Equity Incentive Plan.
+We formed the Compensation Committee of our Board of Directors in January 2021 in connection with our corporate reorganization and IPO.
+Our Compensation Committee is responsible for setting and overseeing our executive compensation policies and programs, and for determining the compensation of our executives, including our NEOs.
+Our Compensation Committee is guided by our charter found on our website at https://investors.dreamfindershomes.com.